 - Briefings at the beginning of events normally involve many people and so plans need to be put in place to mitigate this.
-Consider: - o Ensuring as much information is provided in advance as possible you may be able to hold briefings remotely via video call in advance. - o Splitting the briefings between different groups such as safety boats, umpires and marshals but ensure that everyone has the full information. - o Holding briefings outdoors. - o Staggering the briefings so that there are several smaller briefings. - o Consider using online tools such as Whatsapp for informing people of any changes on the day. - Ensure safety boat providers have their own appropriate PPE including for rescued rowers.
-Clubs should provide their own volunteers with appropriate PPE if an outside company is not used. - o Rescued rowers to wear masks unless medically unable to do so. - o Gloves to be worn and disposed of with each rescue. - Consider how to reduce the mixing of households through safety boats keep a consistent helm and crew team throughout the event and where possible use single household teams. - o If multiple drivers/crew are necessary, ensure the boat is cleaned between shifts. - Larger (4m/5m) safety boats allow easier social distancing note that larger safety boats could cause issues with wash. - o Safety boats with console and screen could be used to keep distance between rescuers and casualties. - The safety boat should be washed down before and after use as well as between each rescue with emphasis on the surfaces the rescued rower(s) has touched.
+Consider: - o Ensuring as much information is provided in advance as possible you may be able to hold briefings remotely via video call in advance. - o Ensure everyone understands the new protocols around PPE and casualty rescue. - o Splitting the briefings between different groups such as safety boats, umpires and marshals but ensure that everyone has the full information. - o Holding briefings outdoors. - o Staggering the briefings so that there are several smaller briefings. - o Consider using online tools such as WhatsApp for informing people of any changes on the day. - Ensure safety boat providers have their own appropriate PPE including for rescued rowers.
+Clubs should provide their own volunteers with appropriate PPE if an outside company is not used. - o Rescued rowers to wear masks unless medically unable to do so. - o Gloves to be worn and disposed of with each rescue. - o In addition to usual safety bags, it may be good practice for all safety and marshal boats to carry the above equipment in a clearly marked 'COVID-19 protection safety kit', the minimum of face protection, sanitiser, aprons, gloves etc. - Aim for launches to be fully fuelled at the start of the day to avoid refuelling part way through the day. - Consider how to reduce the mixing of households through safety boats keep a consistent helm and crew team throughout the event and where possible use single household teams. - o If multiple drivers/crew are necessary, ensure the boat is cleaned between shifts. - Larger (4m/5m) safety boats allow easier social distancing note that larger safety boats could cause issues with wash. - o Safety boats with console and screen could be used to keep distance between rescuers and casualties. - The safety boat should be washed down before and after use as well as between each rescue with emphasis on the surfaces the rescued rower(s) has touched.
 Try to make sure the rescued rower isn't moving around lots and touching everything. - o Make sure there is access to appropriate boat washing facilities some areas will not want chemicals added to their water but still need to make sure surfaces are clean. - o Allow additional time and cover for the safety boat to clean before being back on duty. - Where possible, use local cover to avoid unnecessary travel. - Check additional guidance/rules from other agencies such as Port of London Authority, Canal & River Trust and the Environment Agency. - Anyone with symptoms must not attend ensure cover is available if this occurs.